nikithayy/Facial-Emotion-Recognition-Using-OpenCV/README.md

 ## Dataset
 The dataset used in this project is the FER2013 dataset.
 The images are 48x48 pixel grayscale images, with each image labeled with one of the following emotions:

--Anger
+*Anger
--Disgust
+*Disgust
--Fear
+*Fear
--Happiness
+*Happiness
--Sadness
+*Sadness
--Surprise
+*Surprise
--Neutral
+*Neutral

 ## Usage
--Mount Google Drive (if using Google Colab): The script includes code to mount your Google Drive for easy access to the dataset.
+*Mount Google Drive (if using Google Colab): The script includes code to mount your Google Drive for easy access to the dataset.
 -Load the dataset: The data is loaded and preprocessed to convert images to the appropriate format and labels to one-hot encoded values.
 -Split the dataset: The dataset is split into training, validation, and test sets.
 -Standardize and reshape the data: Images are standardized and reshaped for model input.